Run Class

 Loading Multiple Runs

-class method can load both individual runs and collections of runs:
+The load class method can load both individual runs and collections of runs:

 # Load a single run